emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 I tried something: why doesn’t it work?
 =======================================

+Some general steps that might help figure things out:

+ * See if the problem happens without optimizations (`-O0`, or not specifying any optimization level).
+Without optimizations, emscripten enables many assertions at compile and runtime, which may catch a problem and display an error message with a suggestion for how to fix it.
-If something doesn't work (for example a :ref:`compiler flag <emccdoc>`, a *libc* function, etc.) then first search the comprehensive documentation on this site.
+ * Search the documentation on this site.

-Next check if there is a test for the failing functionality in the :ref:`Emscripten test suite <emscripten-test-suite>` (run ``grep -r`` in **tests/**). **All** the tests are known to pass on the master branch, so they provide concrete "known-good" examples of how various options and code are used.
+ * Check if there is a test for the failing functionality in the :ref:`Emscripten test suite <emscripten-test-suite>` (run ``grep -r`` in **tests/**).
+They should all pass (with only rare exceptions), so they provide concrete "known-good" examples of how various options and code are used.

 Do I need to change my build system to use Emscripten?